info201b-au2022/A2-Starter/README.md

 In this assignment, you will work with data from [Count Love](https://countlove.org/), data that is ocassionally [cited](https://www.nytimes.com/2020/08/28/us/black-lives-matter-protest.html) by the _New York Times_ when reporting on US demonstrations.

 ## Learning objectives
-By completing the assignment, you will demonstrate the following skills:
+By completing the assignment, you will develop or skills for:

-- Use of **version control** for managing your code
+- **Version control** (git and GitHub) for managing your code
-- Declaring document rendering using **markdown** syntax
+- Writing documents with **markdown** syntax
-- Foundation programming skills in R
+- Coding in R
-- Critical think about data.
+- Thinking critcally about data.

 ## The Assignment
 **Instructions and grading**.
 Assignment instructions, and grading information,